moderndatacompany/dataos.info/docs/resources/stacks/bento/bloblang/bloblang_core_features.md

 # Out: {"foo":"bar"}
 ```

-And your newly mapped document can also be unstructured, simply assign a value type to the root of your document:
+The newly mapped document can be unstructured by assigning a value type to the root of the document.

 ```yaml
 root = this.foo